 - Child support

-The discretion of these services means that companies and individuals are able to collect unbiased data to help them through investigations, court cases, divorce proceedings, etc. However, while surveillance can prove beneficial, not every type or form is required for every investigation.
+The discretion of these services means that companies and individuals are able to collect unbiased data to help them through investigations, court cases, divorce proceedings, etc. However, while surveillance can prove beneficial, no investigation requires every type or form.

 Common Forms of Surveillance

 Many security firms offer a variety of investigatory packages and services.
-However, when stripped down to the essentials, surveillance can be broken down into four distinct disciplines.
+However, when stripped down to the essentials, there are four distinct types of surveillance.

 - Interviews – For a missing person investigation, interviews are paramount to understanding the subject.
 Most often family members, co-workers, friends and neighbors will be talked to in an attempt to discover information and insight.